Meghan Markle And Prince Harry Are Not Buying A House In Malibu, Despite Report [Debunked]

 Meghan Markle and Prince Harry still have lots of rumors swirling around them and their relationship since their wedding on May 19.
-One of them is that they plan to break royal traditions and set up roots in the United States, specifically in Malibu, California.
-A couple of tabloids have reported on the purported house-hunt by the Duke and Duchess of Sussex but celebrity rumor watchdog, Gossip Cop says that it’s another example of fake news.
+One is that they plan to break royal traditions and set up roots in the United States, specifically in Malibu, California.
+A couple of tabloids have reported on the purported house-hunt by the Duke and Duchess of Sussex, but celebrity rumor watchdog Gossip Cop says that it’s another example of fake news.

 As Gossip Cop reports, OK!
-Magazine started reporting about the new royal couple’s US house hunt in May 2017.
+Magazine started reporting about the new royal couple’s U.S. house hunt in May.
+2017.
 Their article was published months before Harry and Meghan were engaged to be married.
-New Idea took it a step further with its April 2018 article in which they claimed that they had already bought a place in California.
+New Idea took it a step further with its April, 2018, article in which they claimed that they had already bought a place in California.

-Grazia has also recently picked up the story, reporting that the royal newlyweds were inspired to move the U.S. because of Markle’s love for the sunshine state.
+Grazia has also recently picked up the story, reporting that the royal newlyweds were inspired to move to the U.S. because of Markle’s love for the sunshine state.

 Meghan, they say, “still holds a special place in her heart for her native state of California and has been house-hunting for a Malibu-based property for herself and Prince Harry.”

-It alleges that Meghan doesn’t want to leave all aspects of her life behind.
+They allege that Meghan doesn’t want to leave all aspects of her life behind.
 She already quit acting and her lifestyle website, The Tig, so a move to California could be an opportunity to retain a part of who she was before she met her new husband.

 “It seems Meghan doesn’t want to cut all ties with where she grew up,” an alleged “Hollywood source” reportedly said.
 “She’s still super-close to her mother, Doria, who lives in L.A., and she has many friends there still, so it makes sense that she’s been investigating buying property there.”